GandhiNN/gandhinn.github.io/_posts/2025-05-02-calculating-aws-glue-cost-using-aws-sdk-for-rust.md

 }
 {% endhighlight %}

-## Extra: How does we handle rounding up of decimal numbers in Rust?
+## Extra: How do we handle rounding up of decimal numbers in Rust?
 As far as my knowledge goes, Rust does not provide a standard function to round up floating point numbers to the nearest N number (ala Excel's `=CEILING(<cell_num>, N))`).
 Thus, I am defining a custom mathematical function to achieve a similar behavior.

 In the `get_dpu_hours` code snippet, you see that I am using two custom math methods: